 Overview

 Screening questions help recruiters quickly assess whether an applicant meets the minimum criteria for a position, and serve as a critical filter for low quality applications.
-By integrating screening questions into your application flow, you can:
+By integrating screening questions into your application flow, you can:- Improve the quality of candidate submissions by ensuring only qualified applicants move forward.

 - Boost overall job board revenue by enhancing employer satisfaction and encouraging repeat postings.